astrolemonade/Goose-Belt-Purger/User_mods/README.md

 ##List of the user mods

-Dragi2k's alternative V2.4 mount - by Dragi2k
+Dragi2k/Alternative V2.4 mount

+Sakitume/MotorPulley - Modified pulley model for use of a BHCS instead of a set screw
+Sakitume/TPU_Belt